-Picking the right bedsheet begins with knowing the proper size.
-Buying bed sheets would be easier if everything was uniform but even though it’s 2021, manufacturers still haven’t standardized sheet sizing.
-The simple advice is: get the sheet size that fits your mattress, and if you need to, it’s better to pick one that’s too long rather than too short and pick sheeting material that is right for you.
+Picking the right bed sheet begins with knowing the proper size.
+Buying bed sheets would be easier if everything was uniform, but manufacturers still haven’t standardized sheet sizing.
+The simple advice is: get the sheet size that fits your mattress, and if you need to, it’s better to pick one that’s too long rather than too short.
+Additionally, select a sheet material that is right for you.

 What thread count is best for cotton sheets?

 You may be tempted to look into purchasing sheets with “high” thread counts, but as Consumer Reports put it: There’s no need to pay high prices for a higher thread count.
 It is a myth that higher thread counts equate to comfort or luxury.
 Don’t be fooled.

 There’s just something special about silk.
 I’m not exactly sure how something that comes from the lowly caterpillar is transformed into something shiny and soft, but I know it makes for excellent sheet material.
 Silk sheets are naturally temperature-regulating, so you don’t have to worry about overheating.
 In addition to their temperature-regulating nature, silk sheets are also hypoallergenic.

 This means you can rest easy knowing that the dust mites associated with other types of sheets are less likely to impact your allergies.
 Due to their natural nature, silk sheets are also so smooth that they reduce the friction between your skin and the bedding.
 This means less pull on your hair and skin.

 3. Poly-Cotton Blend